© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Crug Bach Round Barrow is a scheduled monument protected by Cadw under reference CM112.
 View the official record →

-Crug Bach Round Barrow is a Bronze Age funerary monument located in Carmarthenshire, Wales, and is scheduled as an ancient monument under the Cadw designation CM112.
+Crug Bach Round Barrow is a Neolithic or Bronze Age funerary monument located in Carmarthenshire, Wales, designated as a scheduled ancient monument under Cadw reference CM112.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM112.

 Crug Bach Round Barrow dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Crug Bach Round Barrow is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM112.